-This seems to me to be a wonderful idea.
+For some time now New York Review Books has been re-publishing books which have been out of print for a while.
+This seems to me to be an excellent idea.
 In fact, it might be good to have a one week moratorium on new books once a year, call it Reprint Week, and dedicate it solely to old books which have been needlessly forgotten.

 I have decided to carry a tiny notebook to remind me of words I would like to use but never seem to get the chance to.
 One of them is going to be “tantony” which is on page 50 of this book.

 There are sections on collective nouns with things like a gundulum of garbage cans, a snigglement of string and a tumbletell of church bells.

 And a large part of the book is about naming with names to give to twins, to various animals, for houses.
 Here is a useful page which will allow you deal with one of the many problems you will have if someone gives you an elephant for your birthday.

 And when was the last time you talked to the fingers properly ?